numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 }
 ```

-In this resource, we define the CloudFront distribution and specify the S3 bucket as the origin to be associated with the distribution.
+In this resource, I define the CloudFront distribution and specify the S3 bucket as the origin to be associated with the distribution.
 The `cache_policy_id` refers to the managed caching policy named **Managed-CachingOptimized,** which optimizes cache behavior for better performance.

-We also set the `default_cache_behavior` to cache the allowed HTTP methods and define caching TTLs (time-to-live) for the assets.
+I also set the `default_cache_behavior` to cache the allowed HTTP methods and define caching TTLs (time-to-live) for the assets.
 The `viewer_protocol_policy` is set to **allow-all** to allow both HTTP and HTTPS access.

-Additionally, we specify the CloudFront distribution to use the default SSL/TLS certificate provided by AWS (`cloudfront_default_certificate = true`) for secure connections.
+Additionally, I specify the CloudFront distribution to use the default SSL/TLS certificate provided by AWS (`cloudfront_default_certificate = true`) for secure connections.

 ### Step 4: Configuring S3 Bucket Policy for CloudFront Access

-Finally, we create an **S3 bucket policy to allow CloudFront access to the bucket**
+Finally, I create an **S3 bucket policy to allow CloudFront access to the bucket**

 ```terraform
 data "aws_iam_policy_document" "s3_policy" {